darinz/ML/01_linear_models/01_linear_regression/05_locally_weighted_linear_regression.md

 - **Balance**: Captures true structure without fitting noise
 - **Characteristics**: Moderate bias, moderate variance

 Without formally defining what these terms mean, we'll say the figure on the left shows an instance of **underfitting**—in which the data clearly shows structure not captured by the model—and the figure on the right is an example of **overfitting**.
-(Later in this class, when we talk about learning theory we'll formalize some of these notions, and also define more carefully just what it means for a hypothesis to be good or bad.)
+(Later in these notes, when we talk about learning theory we'll formalize some of these notions, and also define more carefully just what it means for a hypothesis to be good or bad.)

 ## The Problem with Global Linear Models